About the Client

-The passenger scans the identity document on the self-service terminal.
-The ID document scanner device automatically captures printed and digital (RFID) data, including face photograph.
+- The passenger scans the identity document on the self-service terminal.
+The ID document scanner device automatically captures printed and digital (RFID) data, including face photographs.
 At the same time, it performs forgery detection and filters out any fake or copied IDs.
-The system gives guidance on how to place the document correctly and provides feedback with assistance when the ID is place incorrectly.
-Once the scanning is completed, the passenger steps in the e-gate where the face recognition terminal takes a photo of the traveller.
+The system gives guidance on how to place the document correctly and provides feedback with assistance when the ID is placed incorrectly.
+Once the scanning is completed, the passenger steps into the e-gate where the face recognition terminal takes a photo of the traveler.
 At the same time, the extracted data is cross-checked with national and international databases for law enforcement purposes.

-automatic motion detection (user just places the document and it automatically starts scanning),
+- Automatic motion detection (the user just places the document and it automatically starts scanning),

 See how external light interference is filtered out by the outstanding Adaptive Light Control function:

-Seamless passenger flow, reduced workload and cost-effective automatic operation 24/7 are great advantages for the company running the air terminal.
-Automated Border Control is a scalable solution: e-gates can be flexibly multiplied as passenger numbers grow – without having to change floor plan or immigration workflow.
-In a race for airlines and travellers, terminals with ABC gates can improve user experience and keep growing.
+Seamless passenger flow, reduced workload, and cost-effective automatic operation 24/7 are great advantages for the company running the air terminal.
+Automated Border Control is a scalable solution: e-gates can be flexibly multiplied as passenger numbers grow – without having to change the floor plan or immigration workflow.
+In a race for airlines and travelers, terminals with ABC gates can improve user experience and keep growing.

 Thorough screening of passengers is done automatically.
-Identity verification – comparing the digital facial image captured from on-site photo to the optical and digital extracted data from the travel document – is fast and secure.
-The system acts as a power tool for border control officers, who can concentrate on the few problem cases.
+Identity verification – comparing the digital facial image captured from an on-site photo to the optical and digital extracted data from the travel document – is fast and secure.
+The system acts as a powerful tool for border control officers, who can concentrate on a few problem cases.

 Just like self-service checkouts in retail stores, ABC gates streamline the border crossing process for the passengers, who will learn to use the gates intuitively by following the example of fellow passengers.

-As an innovative market leader, Adaptive Recognition designs and delivers purpose-made ID scanners and passport readers that can read ALL identity documents in the word.
+As an innovative market leader, Adaptive Recognition designs and delivers purpose-made ID scanners and passport readers that can read ALL identity documents in the world.
 Adaptive Recognition passport readers extract both printed and electronic data from official travel documents and national IDs.
-A technologically more challenging task is detecting fake, forged or tampered ID documents – a process called verification or authentication.
+A technologically more challenging task is detecting fake, forged, or tampered ID documents – a process called verification or authentication.

 Adaptive Recognition passport readers perform document authentication by checking data integrity: comparing the captured printed and electronic information in compliance with the latest and most advanced e-passport standards.